-- authorized in advance by the Court, all paper documents presented for filing or lodging shall be delivered to the Clerk who will, when appropriate, deliver the documents to the Judge or Magistrate Judge after docketing.
+(1) Delivery of Paper Documents to the Clerk.
+Except as expressly authorized in advance by the Court, all paper documents presented for filing or lodging shall be delivered to the Clerk who will, when appropriate, deliver the documents to the Judge or Magistrate Judge after docketing.
 Original documents to be filed or lodged shall not be mailed to chambers.
 If a particular document is to be brought to the immediate attention of the Judge or Magistrate Judge assigned to the action, a copy may be mailed or otherwise delivered to the chambers, but the original shall be presented to the Clerk.
 See Fed.
 R. Civ.
 P. 5; L.R.
 121(b).
-All documents delivered to the Clerk for filing or lodging in a pending action must be presented to the Clerk at the office where the action is pending.
-Documents submitted for filing in a pending action at an incorrect office will not be accepted.
+All documents delivered to the Clerk for filing or lodging in a pending action should be presented to the Clerk at the office where the action is pending.
 See L.R.
+120, 121.
+However, unless otherwise ordered by the Court, documents filed at an incorrect office will be accepted by that office.

-120, 121. - (2) Filing of Multiple Copies of Paper Documents.
-One additional legible conformed copy of all paper documents to be filed or lodged shall be delivered to the Clerk, for the Court's use, except that in actions to be heard by a District Court composed of three Judges, three additional legible conformed copies of each brief and supporting documents shall be delivered to the Clerk. - (3) Handling of Improper Paper Documents.
-The Clerk will not refuse to file a paper document that is submitted for filing in a pending action at the correct office.
+(2) Filing of Multiple Copies of Paper Documents.
+One additional legible conformed copy of all paper documents to be filed or lodged shall be delivered to the Clerk, for the Court's use, except that in actions to be heard by a District Court composed of three Judges, three additional legible conformed copies of each brief and supporting documents shall be delivered to the Clerk.

+(3) Handling of Improper Paper Documents.
+The Clerk will not refuse to file a paper document that is submitted for filing in a pending action on account of improper formatting.
 The Clerk will scan it and, if improperly filed, notify the Court that the document was filed in an improper format.
 An order to show cause (OSC) may be issued in appropriate actions regarding an attorney's disregard for the requirement to utilize electronic filing or other violations of these electronic filing procedures.
 See L.R.
 110.